Read This First

 Prompt 1: What is the relationship between notions of morality and notions of human rights?

-The added philosophical insight is that Morality & Human Rights often becomes confused when motivational force is mistaken for justificatory force.
-A claim can feel urgent, humane, or socially necessary while still needing an account of what makes it binding.
+A common mistake in Morality & Human Rights is to confuse motivational force with justificatory force.
+A claim can feel urgent, humane, or socially necessary while still needing an account of what, if anything, makes it binding.

 At a foundational level, human rights are often seen as moral rights.
 They are based on moral principles that dictate certain standards of human behavior that are considered to be universally applicable.
 These rights are conceived as inherent and inalienable to all human beings, regardless of culture, race, or nationality.